jmarxuach/BatchPDFSign/README.md

 # BatchPDFSign
  Command line tool for digital signature of PDF files in Batch processes.

-This a command line to sign PDF file with a PKCS12 certificate.
+BatchPDFSign is a command line to sign PDF file with a PKCS12 certificate.
-You need a private key certificate.
+You need a PKCS12 certificate.
 It should be a <filename>.pfx file.
 You need a password for the .pfx
 A PDF file to sign.